 Business credit cards can help you when your business needs access to cash right away.
 Browse your top business credit card options and apply in minutes.

 When you’re applying for a rehab loan, lenders will expect you to meet the following requirements:

-- Real estate experience: Lenders look for borrowers who have completed a few real estate flips before, and turned a profit
+- Real estate experience: For some types of loans (such as hard money loans), lenders may look for borrowers who have completed a few real estate flips before, and turned a profit.

 Many companies and lenders offer rehab loans, including some big name banks and online lenders that specialize in investor loans.